DarienMcIntosh/Tic-Tac-Toe/README.md

 # info2180-lab3

-This is Lab 3 for Darien McIntosh
+This Tic-Tac-Toe project was a Lab Assignment in University that I had refined recently.